-At the start of each year, the ICB and its partner NHS trusts, and NHS foundation trusts must prepare a forward plan setting out how they propose to exercise their functions in the next five years and a plan setting out their planned capital resource use.
+At the start of each year, the ICB and its partner NHS trusts and NHS foundation trusts, must prepare a forward plan setting out how they propose to exercise their functions in the next five years and a plan setting out their planned capital resource use.
 Both plans must be shared with the ICP for the area, each health and wellbeing board established by a local authority that covers some or all of the ICB's area and NHS England.
 The forward plan must be subject to consultation with the people that the ICB is responsible for.
+Guidance on developing the joint forward plan was published by NHS England in December 2022.